aposb/stereo-algorithms-evolution/README.md

 4. **Belief Propagation (Directional)**
 5. **Belief Propagation (Synchronous)**

-Two different approaches to calculating smoothness costs.
+Two different approaches to computing directional cost vectors (messages).

 All algorithms are implemented in both MATLAB and Python.